-As an Afro-Caribbean woman and first generation American, legacies of slavery, colonialism, and poverty have left clear imprints on my family and me.
+As an Afro-Caribbean woman and first generation American, legacies of slavery, colonialism, and poverty have left clear imprints on my life and teaching.
 The connections between race, gender, diaspora, and lived experiences became tangible for me as an undergraduate student when I began to internalize how historical events have left palpable impacts on contemporary institutions and marginalized populations.
 My professors’ abilities to concretize course material not only deepened my knowledge, but also led me to a greater understanding of how to productively engage students in historical inquiry.
 As a result, I use a constructivist pedagogy that situates students as active participants with a shared responsibility in the learning process.

 Three core principles underline my teaching.
 First, I cultivate students’ abilities to synthesize information about processes of change.
 Second, I challenge students to articulate evidence-based arguments about their worldviews.
 Third, I prompt students to recognize the material significance of concepts we explore in class.
 I structure readings, class discussions, and written assignments such that students synthesize diverse sources, thereby offering multiple entry points into course content.
 In sum, my pedagogical strategies ensure that new interpretations of race, gender, and systems of oppression are accessible to students as they historicize the processes that facilitate and impede social change.